 1 The table does not deal with the user tax recommendations.
-In addition to the items in the table, the automatic reductions in present law respecting cigaretite, heer, distilled spirite, and wine are to be repealed, and the automatic reduction in the case of the general telephone tax is performed.
-I a The President recommended a Jan.
+In addition to the items in the table, the automatic reductions in present law respecting cigarattes, beer, distilled spirits, and wine are to be repealed, and the automatic reduction in the case of the general telephone tax is postponed. (

+2 The President recommended a Jan.
 1, 1966, effective date; this was advanced to Dec.
 31, 1965, by the House.